Resources

 access_time15min read

-So to make sure that skills in these areas are continuing to grow and improve during this time, we have put together 10 super fun and easy card games that will get the whole family enjoying time together right from your lounge room.
+It can be difficult to find ways to enhance kid’s social and communication skills.
+That’s why we have put together 10 super fun and easy card games to get the whole family enjoying time together right from your lounge room.

-Card games can be an excellent tool to support kids to feel confident in their communication and social interactions, whether their goal is to make friends or feel better equipped when dealing with stressful or frustrating situations (such as the current COVID-19 pandemic, interrupted routine and isolation from friends and extended family).
+Card games can be an excellent tool to support kids to feel confident in their communication and social interactions, whether their goal is to make friends or feel better equipped when dealing with stressful or frustrating situations.

 One of the best ways for kids to develop their social and communication skills is to have them interact in a group setting, such as with their family.